Newborn twins among 6,500 rescued migrants

 Story highlights

-- 5-day-old twins are rescued aboard boat by MSF
+- 5-day-old twins rescued by an aid group as thousands attempt to cross Mediterranean

 - More than 264,500 migrants have crossed the Mediterranean so far this year